University of Computer Studies (Taungoo)

 University of Computer Studies, Taungoo is located at Taungoo, Bago Division, Myanmar.
 It was formerly known as Government Computer College, Taungoo.
 Computer University (Taung-Ngu) was first opened on 4 September 2000 as a College in Katumati Myo Thit, Taung-Ngu.
-On 20 January 2007, it was promoted into university level and was transferred to the campus of Technology University(Taung-Ngu)in Kanyo village on 20 April 2008.
+On 20 January 2007, it was upgraded to university level and transferred to the campus of Technology University (Taung-Ngu) in Kanyo village.